CCAT: Mod-Cam Readout Overview and Flexible Stripline Performance: Introduction

-To read out seven instrument modules with $\sim 100,000$ total KIDs, Prime-Cam has three readout ports, often colloquially referred to as readout harnesses.
-Current plans feature the 280~GHz, 350~GHz, and EoR-Spec modules being read out through a single readout harness with 18 striplines, utilizing 48 of the available 54 readout chains (six chains, or two full stripline being reserved as spares).
-The design for the first readout harness is shown in Fig. \ref{fig:primecam_readout_harness}.
-This readout harness will utilize the same 46 cm flexible circuitry as is installed in Mod-Cam, although changes have been made to the circuit geometry to reduce thermal loading at the 4~K stage where the heat budget is limited.
-These updated designs feature half the copper pour thickness in the signal and ground traces ($9~\mu \mathrm{m}$) along with a roughly doubled length of circuit (20 cm) between the 4-40~K stages as compared to the designs in Mod-Cam.
-Fabrication of the Prime-Cam stripline and first readout harness with these modifications is currently underway.
+As such, Prime-Cam will employ similar stripline to that installed in the testbed instrument Mod-Cam to read out signals between 4~K~-~300~K. Current plans feature the 280~GHz, 350~GHz, and EoR-Spec modules being read out through one of three available readout ports, or ``readout harnesses", using 18 total striplines.
+Of these, the three cameras will actively use 48 of the available 54 readout chains (6 chains, or 2 full stripline being reserved as spares).
+A preliminary design for this first readout harness, along with the SMP-SMA transition PCBs, is shown in the bottom panel of Fig. \ref{fig:modcam}.
+For the new stripline installed in the Prime-Cam readout harness, changes to the original Mod-Cam circuit geometry have been made to reduce thermal loading at the 4~K stage where the heat budget is limited.
+The updated designs for the Prime-Cam stripline feature half the copper pour thickness in the signal and ground traces ($9~\mu \mathrm{m}$) along with a roughly doubled length of circuit (20~cm) between the 4~K~-~40~K stages as compared to the designs in Mod-Cam.
+Fabrication and testing of the Prime-Cam stripline and first readout harness with these modifications is currently underway.

 In this work we present an overview of the stripline currently installed in Mod-Cam.
-We characterize the thermal conductivity of the circuit by measuring both the residual resistance ratio (\textit{RRR}) and the thermal conductivity-temperature relation for the copper traces in the flexible circuits.
-Using the \textit{RRR} measurement, we also obtain thermal loading estimates for the stripline configurations in both Mod-Cam and Prime-Cam.
-We then present measurements of the room-temperature transmission and crosstalk through the stripline and transition printed circuit boards (PCBs) used to interface with readout coax, isolating the source of elevated crosstalk in the Mod-Cam readout chains to the transition PCBs.
-Improvements to the PCBs in light of this result are discussed.
+We characterize the thermal conductivity of the circuit by measuring both the residual resistance ratio (\textit{RRR}) and the thermal conductivity-temperature relation for the flexible circuits.
+Using the \textit{RRR} measurement, we obtain thermal loading estimates for the stripline currently installed in Mod-Cam, as well as predictions for the newly modified designs for Prime-Cam.
+We then present measurements of the room-temperature transmission and crosstalk through the stripline and SMP-SMA transition PCBs used to interface with readout coaxial cables in Mod-Cam, isolating the source of elevated crosstalk in the Mod-Cam readout chains to the transition PCBs.